Video: Chicago police officers 'lounging,' sleeping in Bobby Rush's office, ignoring looters, congressman says

 "They even had the unmitigated gall to make coffee for themselves and to pop popcorn, my popcorn, in my microwave while looters were tearing apart businesses.
 Within their sight and within their reach," Rush said.

-Three supervisors and 10 officers were captured on the video, and spent several hours in the office.
+Three supervisors and 10 officers were captured on the video, and spent four or five hours in the office.
+Though it's unclear if the officers witnessed active looting, steps from the office on the other side of the window are several stores that were pillaged in the strip mall.

+The pictures are from the early morning hours of June 1 and it is unclear if the officers witnessed active looting near the office.
+Several stores at the strip mall where the office is located were looted.

+"These are absolutely a bunch of cowards in blue uniforms," Rush said.

+"It's really quite mindboggling and it's almost impossible to believe that it's true, but yet we have five hours of video tape documenting exactly what happened," Mayor Lightfoot said.
+"It is one of the most disgraceful, disrespectful things that I have ever seen and we are absolutely not going to tolerate it."

-Rush with to the mayor with the video this week.
+Rush went to the mayor with the video this week.
 Mayor Lori Lightfoot and Chicago Police Superintendent David Brown said all of them will face disciplinary action.

-"These individuals did indeed abandon their responsibilities and their obligation and their oath to serve and protect," Mayor Lightfoot said.
-"We should all be disgusted."

-"We have to reveal our leadership.
-If that means strict discipline, that's what it means.
-We are determined," said Supt.
-Brown.
+WATCH: Questions and answer session with Mayor Lightfoot, Supt.
+Brown, Rep. Rush

+Mayor Lori Lightfoot and CPD Superintendent David Brown have also expressed anger while the head of the police union says there is more to the story.

 "It is a personal embarrassment to me," Lightfoot said.

-"I've been a policeman for 34 years and I've never been as embarrassed as I am right now," said Chief of Patrol Fred Waller.
+Meanwhile, Chicago police union leader, John Catanzara, tells the I-Team officers were deployed to Congressman Bobby Rush's campaign office after a request for protection from Rush's staffers.
+Catanzara says the officers were told to make themselves at home.

+But a spokesperson for Congressman Rush said nobody on staff personally contacted the police or told them to make themselves at home.

-The involvement of three supervisors is even more disturbing to the mayor and superintendent, as it casts doubt on the integrity of police leadership.
+The involvement of three supervisors was even more disturbing to the mayor and superintendent, as it casts doubt on the integrity of police leadership.

 "The same time these 13 officers were popping popcorn, taking a nap, relaxing inside this office, I was standing shoulder to shoulder on State Street as we got pounded by rocks from rioters," said First Deputy Supt.
 Anthony Riccio.